 Prague Vivaldi Master’s Orchestra consists of 7 violins, 2 cellos, and a bass.
 There were two guest soloists – mezzo soprano Stanislava Jirků and violinist Vlastimil Kobrle.
-The group performed for about 1.5 hours, no breaks:
+The group performed for about 1.5 hours, without a break:

 - Vivaldi’s Four Seasons (Spring and Summer)